Martin Tielli

 Martin Tielli is a Canadian singer-songwriter.
-He was a member of the Rheostatics, and has also released material as a solo artist and with the side project Nick Buzz.
+He is a member of the Rheostatics, and has also released material as a solo artist and with the side project Nick Buzz.
 As well, he has appeared as a guest musician on albums by Barenaked Ladies, Kevin Hearn, The Waltons, Jane Siberry, Ashley MacIsaac, Meryn Cadell and Mia Sheard.
 He is also a painter, and created most of the album covers for the Rheostatics.

 Tielli's siblings include brothers Doug Tielli and John Tielli and sister Sara Tielli.
 The brothers were members of the band People From Earth.
 Martin co-produced People From Earth's 1997 album, Luvskull, with the band and Don Kerr.

 Career

 In 1992, Tielli, along with Jonathan Goldsmith, Hugh Marsh and Rob Piltch, provided backup for a track on the album Back to the Garden; these four later formed the band Nick Buzz and produced two albums and an EP.

 In 2001 Tielli released his first solo album, We Didn't Even Suspect That He Was The Poppy Salesman.